BitBalloon/middleman-homepage/source/blog/2013-12-03-bitballoon-amazon-s3-comparison.markdown

 The first one is that Amazon by default limits you to 100 Buckets per account, and each site uses one up.
 For a few sites this obviously won’t be a problem, but if you’re looking to build a tool that publishes websites at a large scale, this could spell trouble.

 ### Latency

 On it's own, S3 will give you poor latency, since it's not optimized for that.
 So if you use S3 for static hosting you should always combine it with Cloudfront (or another CDN).
+Setting this up correctly can be quite a bit of work and often you'll end up having to wait from the moment you deploy a change to your site till it actually shows up on the CDN backed page.
+With BitBalloon all changes are instant.

+Here's Pingdoms performance test running against the exact same site folder uploaded to S3 and BitBalloon:

+* <a href="http://tools.pingdom.com/fpt/#!/bfDfyO/http://speedtestsite.s3-website-us-east-1.amazonaws.com/" target="_blank">The test site on S3</a>
+* <a href="http://tools.pingdom.com/fpt/#!/7iV4p/speedtest.bitballoon.com" target="_blank">The test site on BitBalloon</a>

 ### Vary: Accept-Encoding HTTP header